Is WordPress Secure? Everything You Need to Know

 • Cross-Site Request Forgery (CSRF): This occurs when a hacker tricks a user into performing an unwanted action on your site, such as changing their password, deleting their account, or making a purchase.
 CSRF can be used to abuse your site’s functionality or resources.

-To learn more about this topic, refer to our article that covers a lot of popular WordPress vulnerabilities and explains how to protect against them.
+To learn more about this topic, refer to our article, which covers many widespread WordPress vulnerabilities and explains how to protect against them.

 How does WordPress handle security updates and patches?

-WordPress releases regular updates and patches that address any security issues that are found.
+WordPress releases regular updates and patches that address any security issues.
 These updates are categorized into three types:

-• Major updates: These are released every couple of years and introduce new features, enhancements, and bug fixes.
-They also include any security fixes that are needed.
-Major updates are indicated by a change in the first digit of the WordPress version number, such as 5.9 or 6.0.
+• Major updates: These are released every few months and introduce new features, enhancements, bug fixes, and any needed security fixes.
+They are indicated by a change in the first digit of the WordPress version number, such as 5.9 or 6.0.

 • Minor updates: These are released more frequently and focus on fixing security issues and bugs.
 They also include any compatibility or performance improvements.
 Minor updates are indicated by a change in the second digit of the WordPress version number, such as 6.1 or 6.3.